 The reduction of \$0.6 million in the carrying amount of goodwill for Domestic Operations is due to the realization of a tax benefit for the amortization of "second component" goodwill at SundanceTV.
 Second component goodwill is the amount of tax deductible goodwill in excess of goodwill for financial reporting purposes.
 In accordance with the authoritative guidance at the time of the SundanceTV acquisition, the tax benefits associated with this excess are applied to first reduce the amount of goodwill, and then other intangible assets for financial reporting purposes, if and when such tax benefits are realized in the Company's tax returns.
-All remaining tax benefits were realized during the second quarter of 2023.
+As of June 30, 2023, all tax benefits have been realized.